Never Back Down Inc.

-Never Back Down Inc. is a single-candidate Super PAC which supported Ron DeSantis in his campaign for the 2024 Republican presidential nomination.
+Never Back Down Inc. is a Super PAC which supported Ron DeSantis in his campaign for the 2024 Republican presidential nomination.
 According to OpenSecrets, the Super PAC raised $145,709,450.

 Description

 Never Back Down began as a Super PAC to draft Ron DeSantis to compete for the Republican presidential nomination.
 It was established by Ken Cuccinelli in February 2023.
 Cabell Hobbs was its treasurer, and Republican political consultant Jeff Roe was the Super PAC's chief strategist.
 It reportedly raised $30 million between March 9 and April 3 2023, but later filings showed they had only raised $23 million, primarily from Robert Bigelow.

 As of April 3, 2023 the Super PAC also employed Republican political consultant and strategist Jeff Roe.
 By May 24, New Back Down had reportedly raised $40 million and was being "helm[ed]" by Roe, with Chris Jankowski as its chief executive officer, Adam Laxalt as its chairman, and Kristin Davison as its chief operating officer.
 At the end of June 2023 the group and had receive donations of over $1 million from seven donors and had $97 million cash on hand, including $82.5 million which had been transferred from Empower Parents PAC, DeSantis' state-level PAC.

 The Campaign Legal Center filed a complaint with the Federal Election Commission in December 2023 which argued that the transfer of funds from the state committee violated the Federal Election Campaign Act.

 CEO Chris Jankowski resigned his position on November 22, 2023 after disagreements on strategy with Roe and Scott Wagner, a board member of the organization, and was replaced by Davison.
 Laxalt resigned as chairman on November 26 and was replaced by Wagner, while Roe resigned on December 16.
 Davison was fired as CEO after holding the position for nine days, and was also replaced by Wagner.